Reconcile Help: Finding Your Cleared Balance

 Banks call the cleared balance a bunch of different things.
 Here are some of the most common:

 This is the most common!
-Banks that use this term include Ally Bank, Barclaycard, Navy Federal Credit Union, Capital One, Chase (credit card), Citi, Discover, RBC, and US Bank.
+Banks that use this term include Ally Bank, Barclaycard, Bank of America (credit card), Capital One, Chase (credit card), Citi, Discover, Navy Federal Credit Union, RBC and US Bank.
 Here’s an example from Ally:

 Some banks only show the cleared balance as part of the running balance in your account register.
 In other words, the running balance next to your most recent cleared transaction is the cleared balance to enter into YNAB when you reconcile.